 - Pork sisig – one of the very very best I have ever had.
 Top marks to The Golden Cowrie.
 I tell you this would get 9.5 out of 10.
 Stellar!!!;

-- Bicol Express, spicy, with coconut and salty due to shrimp paster (a little too salty and fishy for me actually due to the shrimp paste – quite intense actually);
+- Bicol Express, spicy, with coconut and salty due to shrimp paste (a little too salty and fishy for me actually due to the shrimp paste – quite intense actually);

 - Crispy Di Nuguan – a blood porridge dish that my Mary loves.
-It’s actually really good, quite irony like a black pudding, just in a semi-liquid form;
+It’s actually really good, quite ironic like a black pudding, just in a semi-liquid form;

 - Squid rings – with some sauce or the other.
 I know Jimboy ordered this, but I have no notes on this one – shame on me.
 Looks kind of nice though.

 This was indeed dinner for Kings & Queens, so ideal for Christmas day and our mate Jesus’s birthday.
 Here is what my Filipino Christmas dinner looked like.
 All are served on a banana leaf.
 When you put the hot food on the leaf all the edges curl up making a natural bowl to stop the gravy spilling off.
 How cool is that?

 Day 6 of A Foodie Christmas in Bohol, Philippines 2016 – 26/12/16